YellowJacketLinux/CPAN-RPM/README.md

 -------------------

 The first line of the `%prep` section uses the RPM `%setup` macro unpacks the source tarball.
-Most of the time this is the proper comman to use:
+Most of the time this is the proper command to use:

     %setup -q -n %{cpanname}-%{version}